Modern Slavery Policy

 These will include:

-- Obtaining contractual warranties through completion of a risk assessment questionnaire to confirm that no slavery is used anywhere in the supplier’s business or by any of the suppliers in its supply chain and that all necessary processes and policies have been put into place to ensure that this remains the case
+- Improving supplier due diligence to ensure Modern Slavery compliance anywhere in the supplier’s business or by any of the suppliers in its supply chain and that all necessary processes and policies have been put into place to ensure that this remains the case

 - Obtaining a contractual right to request compliance-related information and the right to audit suppliers at our discretion

 - Ensuring risk areas are documented, monitored and taken into consideration in any future contract renewals

 - Assessing supply chain level information and engaging directly with suppliers to set up systems that provide reliable supply chain information, especially for the most at-risk jurisdictions

 - Recording and monitoring employee acceptance and understanding of the company policies